[deprecated] Validation Rules

 These custom properties can relate to all Voucherify object types:

 You can use them to add specific campaign limits or customer segment rules.
-Different types of attributes allow you for creating rules based on specific numbers, dates and time frames.
+Different types of attributes allow you to create rules based on specific numbers, dates, and time frames.
 Let's explore some examples.

 Redemption metadata with date and time

-Metadata attributes assigned to redemption objects can be used to create validation rules during the 4th stage of a campaign manager.
+Metadata attributes assigned to redemption objects can be used to create validation rules during the 3rd stage of the Campaign Manager.

 Validation rules with products/SKUs metadata